star2000/launcher/README.md

 ## Dev Setup

+This project uses node 22 and npm as its package manager.

-1. Run `npm i` to install all packages.
+- Run `npm i` to install all packages.
+See the next section to get `uv` set up.
-2. Run `npm run start` to start the launcher in dev mode.
+- Run `npm run start` to start the launcher in dev mode.
-3. Run `npm app:dist` to build it for your system.
+- Run `npm app:dist` to build it for your system.

 ### Getting `uv` for local dev